.

 enough money in circulation to pay all that is owing.
 Money to pay the

-punishing interest was never put in circulation, never put into the economy,
+punishing compounding interest was never put in circulation, never put

-those desiring to do so for their own continuing purposes.
-Money can be
+to subjugate them for their own continuing world control evil purposes.

-used as a weapon by those making decisions on it that negatively affect
+Money can be used as a weapon by those making decisions on it that negatively

-others.
-Due to a corrupt and seriously flawed money system that creates
+do.
+Due to a corrupt and seriously flawed money system that creates currency

-currency out of 'thin air', nothing bad about that alone, but it's created
+out of 'thin air', nothing bad about that alone, but it's created on the

-on the credit side (credit to them) of a ledger sheet and then loaded,
+credit side (credit to them) of a ledger sheet and then loaded, with of

-with of all things, interest, interest that used to be 'simple interest',
+all things, interest, interest that used to be 'simple interest', but now

-but now is 'compounding interest', a captivitity of sort (find out more
+is 'compounding interest', a captivitity of sort (find out more about compounding

-his signature on an agreement, an agreement such as a mortgage, credit
+on an agreement, an agreement such as a mortgage, credit card, etc., which

-back three to four times of it over the next 25 years of your mortgage'.
+four times of it over the next 25 years of your mortgage'.
+All this takes

 by putting up collateral,